api2cart/kotlin-sdk/docs/ProductApi.md

 val apiInstance = ProductApi() val start : kotlin.Int = 0 // kotlin.Int | This parameter sets the number from which you want to get entities
 val count : kotlin.Int = 20 // kotlin.Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
+val pageCursor : kotlin.String =  // kotlin.String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) val default : kotlin.Boolean = true // kotlin.Boolean | Specifies the set of default/not default currencies
+val avail : kotlin.Boolean = false // kotlin.Boolean | Specifies the set of available/not available currencies
+val responseFields : kotlin.String = {return_message,pagination,result{currency}} // kotlin.String | Set this parameter in order to choose which entity fields you want to retrieve
 val params : kotlin.String = name,iso3,default,avail // kotlin.String | Set this parameter in order to choose which entity fields you want to retrieve
-val pageCursor : kotlin.String =  // kotlin.String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) val exclude : kotlin.String = name,iso3,default,avail // kotlin.String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all val responseFields : kotlin.String = {return_message,pagination,result{currency}} // kotlin.String | Set this parameter in order to choose which entity fields you want to retrieve val default : kotlin.Boolean = true // kotlin.Boolean | Specifies the set of default/not default currencies
+val exclude : kotlin.String = name,iso3,default,avail // kotlin.String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all try {
-val avail : kotlin.Boolean = false // kotlin.Boolean | Specifies the set of available/not available currencies
-try {
-    val result : ModelResponseProductCurrencyList = apiInstance.productCurrencyList(start, count, params, pageCursor, exclude, responseFields, default, avail) println(result)
+    val result : ModelResponseProductCurrencyList = apiInstance.productCurrencyList(start, count, pageCursor, default, avail, responseFields, params, exclude) println(result)
 } catch (e: ClientException) {
     println("4xx response calling ProductApi#productCurrencyList")